Tochi-Onwuasoanya/Book-Recommendation-Engine/README.md

 # What you need
 Packages/libraries/languages: <br></br>
-Need to have pandas, numpy, python, sckit-learn… installed on your computer in order to run project
+Need to have pandas, numpy, python, sckit-learn… installed on your computer in order to run project Would recommend anaconda and anacoda navigator as well
 IDE:
 Pycharm professional, Jupyter Lab, or any ide that supports python and .ipynb files